Andreilys/Andreilys.github.io/_posts/2022-10-26-the-call-to-create.md

 I feel the urge to make

-Even if its a cake that I bake
+Life is a cake that we bake

 Take this urge to create